AMT Coffee

-In November 2022 it was announced that AMT was being bought out of administration by SSP Group.
+In November 2022, AMT was bought out of administration by SSP Group.
+The process was finalised in February 2025 when the AMT Coffee Ltd. would be dissolved on Companies House.

 Locations

-AMT Coffee had over 50 coffee bars across the United Kingdom and Ireland.
+In 2018, AMT Coffee had over 50 coffee bars across the United Kingdom and Ireland.
+In 2022, it would cease operations and leave the Irish market.

+As of 2025, it has 14 locations.